Characterizing co-NL by a group action: Non-Deterministic Pointer Machines

 \end{proof}

-We now adapt the classical logspace implicitly computable function that reduces any problem in \cc{NL} to \stconn.
-Given a \cc{co-NL}-problem \pb{Pb}, there exists a universally non-deterministic logspace Turing Machine $M$ that decides it.
+We now adapt the classical logspace-reduction from any problem in \cc{NL} to \stconn.
+Given a \cc{co-NL}-problem \pb{Pb}, there exists a non-deterministic logspace Turing Machine $M$ that decides it.
 To solve \pb{Pb} is just to establish if there is \textbf{no} transition from the initial configuration to a rejecting configuration of $M$, once the computational graph of $M$ is given.
 We now make some assumptions on $M$ and prove how a \NDPM can output any bit of the transition graph of $M$.

-Given any set $\pb{Pb} \in \cc{co-NL}$, there exists a universally non-deterministic logspace Turing Machine $M$ such that $M$ accepts $n$\footnote{Meaning that \textbf{all} branches reach \textbf{accept} after a finite number of transitions.} iff $n \in \pb{Pb}$.
-We can assume, w.l.o.g. that $M$ works on alphabet $\Sigma = \{0, 1\}$, does not cycle, always halt, has one read-only tape and one read-write working tape whose precise bound is $k \times (\log(\sizeof{n}))$.
+Given any set $\pb{Pb} \in \cc{co-NL}$, there exists a non-deterministic logspace Turing Machine $M$ such that $M$ accepts $n$\footnote{Meaning that \textbf{all} branches reach \textbf{accept} after a finite number of transitions.} iff $n \in \pb{Pb}$.
+We can assume w.l.o.g. that $M$ works on the alphabet $\Sigma=\{0, 1\}$, does not cycle, always halts, has one read-only tape and one read-write working tape whose precise bound is $k \times (\log(\sizeof{n}))$.
 Those are classical \enquote{hacking} of Turing Machines that should not surprise the reader.
-We may also assume that the name of the states is written in binary, so that for $\sizeof{Q} = q$ the number of states of $M$, any state may be written with $\lceil \log{q} \rceil$ bits.
+We may also assume that the names of the states are written in binary, so that for $\sizeof{Q}=q$ the number of states of $M$, any state may be written with $\lceil \log{q} \rceil$ bits.
 At last, we may assume that the instructions to move the heads are written with two bits.
 All those assumptions make clear that $M$ may be entirely described with a binary string.

 We know that $M(n)$ has less than